micbay/RaceTimerAndController/README.md

 # **Sensor Options**
 In the breadboard layout and wiring diagram push buttons are used to simulate lap triggers.
 In practice, since essentially, any signal change, on the pin will be considered a gate trigger, a countless number of analog or digital triggering methods can be used.
 Anything from a homemade circuit completion trigger switch, to a motion detection IC, can be adapted for use with this project.

-> ## **Drag Racing Sensor Setup**
-> By default the controller is configured to expect both a start and finish sensor for each drag race lane.
-The start sensor is used to detect false starts, and the finish sensor used to detect the winner.
-The start and finish sensors for a given lane should share the same input pin to the same Arduino.

-> For users who only have 1 set of sensors, the system can be configured to support drag racing with finish line sensors only.
-If set for finish sensors only, false starts will not be detectable.
-> - Set `SINGLE_DRAG_TRIGGER` to be `true` in `localSettings.h` to configure the controller for finish sensor only, drag racing.

-It's not possible to review possible sensor options.
+It's not possible to review all potential sensor options.
 However, to provide some starting points, below is a brief list of potential switch options to consider or adapt.

 The [Drag-It-Anywhere track sensor page](https://dragitanywhere.com/track-sensors/) is also a good place to start.